Don Atwater, Internet Games Chairman

 Schools—University of Kansas, Bradley Master Program, Merrill School of Economics.
 United States Air Force.
 Captain

 Business: Aircraft Company, Food Brokerage Firm, Kaiser Aluminum, Merrill Lynch.
-Summer and School Jobs: Sold private postal labels, Warehouse Labor, Commercial Ovens Bakery, Milk Truck delivery, Gas Station, Professional Rodeo, Horse Trainer, Encyclopedia Salesman, Camp Counselor, Professional Baseball, Dick Jockey, News Reporter, Journalist.
+Summer and School Jobs: Sold private postal labels, Warehouse Labor, Commercial Ovens Bakery, Milk Truck delivery, Gas Station, Professional Rodeo, Horse Trainer, Encyclopedia Salesman, Camp Counselor, Professional Baseball, Disc Jockey, News Reporter, Journalist.

 Hobbies.
 Writing Books, Music Compositions, Local School Coaching.
 Old Hobbies.
 Mountain climbing USA and Europe.
 Skeet and Trap shooting, Tennis, Senior Baseball.

-Married 1956, four children, eight grandchildren
+Married Barbara in 1958, have four children, eight grandchildren

-First game of golf was when I joined SIR Branch 8
+My first game of golf was when I joined SIR Branch 8

-Hi I’m Dan Rinaldi, I’m the activity chair for the Domino’s group, co-chair for Mexican Train Domino’s and co-chair for Bocce.
+Hi I’m Dan Rinaldi, I’m the activity chair for the Domino’s group, co-chair for Mexican Train Dominoes and co-chair for Bocce.
 I’ve been asked to share some background about myself.
 I was raised in Concord California.
 I went to grade school, middle school, high school Pleasant Hill High and Diablo Valley College right here in Concord.
 Met my wife and was married in Concord.
 That’s a lot of staying in the area.
 I joined the Air Force in 1966 thought I’d be seeing the world.
 I spent my four years in Lancaster California.
 In 1970 I started working for Xerox Corporation.
-I started as a technician worked my way up to management.
+I started as a technician and worked my way up to management.
 In 2010 I retired, still in Concord.
 Joined Sirs shortly thereafter, became involved in Domino’s, the Car Club and Bocce.
 I’ve met some great men in this organization and always hear stories about there past.
 Enjoy the general meeting every month and the speakers that they provide.
-It truly is a group that you can get involved in things to do and make some great friends.
+It truly is a group where you can get involved in things to do and make some great friends.

-Steve Schramm – SIRS AT THE GAMES
+Steve Schramm, Chairman – SIRS AT THE GAMES

 Growing up in Sheboygan, Wisconsin was quite an experience.
 We claimed to be the Bratwurst Capital of the World.
 No offense to all of the towns in Germany that made the same claim.
 My early years were filled with organized sports, high school debate, and eating a variety of local sausages.